-Google, a company that is synonymous with innovation (and, unfortunately, a bit of a cliché to use when writing about innovation) is one of the best examples of this.
-After starting as a research project in 1996, in 2012 they recorded annual revenue of $50 billion.
+Google, a company that is synonymous with innovation (and, unfortunately, a bit of a cliché to use when writing about innovation), is one of the best examples of this.
+After starting as a research project in 1996, in 2012 it recorded annual revenue of $50 billion.

 If you are still pondering the business case for innovation, I’d be very concerned about what your competitors are thinking and what they are actively doing to take away your customers and market share.
 And in the case of the company I mentioned above, we either have worked or are working with almost all of their major competitors.